AudreyS108/pong-but-epilepsy/README.md

 * Challenge 3: Creating the menu screens.
 After some research and some trial and error, I found the best way to accomplish this was by making each "screen" a seperate python function, and called each function when a certain button was pressed.
 I had 4 seperate screens branching off from the main menu: Normal mode, Epilepsy mode, Bot normal mode, Bot Epilepsy mode, How to play, and Quit.
 * Challenge 4: Creating a bot "AI" for singleplayer mode.
 This wasn't exactly an "AI", but instead just a few if/else statements controlling the paddle movement.
 If the ball was higher than the bot paddle, the bot would move up, and vice versa if the ball was lower.
 * Challenge 5: Adding music and sound effects.
 I did this by utilizing Pygame's built-in mixer function.
 By using different mixer channels, I could overlap background music and sound effects simultaneously!
+* Challenge 6: Shipping the project as a .exe application using PyInstaller.
+Although I used Pyinstaller before, I had never added music and sounds with it.
+After many tries and lots of technical difficulties, I managed to make the application work!

 I think through the creation of this project, I have learned to use a variety of different Python Libraries successfully (especially Pygame), as well as creating simple algorithms and functions.
 Additionally, I learnt how to create my own physics in Pygame, and play music using the Pygame sound & music mixer.
+This project also definitely tested my resilience!
 __________________________________________________________
 Project Stats
 -
-* Time spent: 12 hrs 7 mins
+* Time spent: 12 hrs 36 mins
 * Code editor used: VS Code
 * Coding language(s): Python
 __________________________________________________________